falbav/Text_Analysis_Chicha/README.md

 ## Data Input
 I created a dataset of song's lyrics based on my -kinda famous- Spotify playlist.
 A little bit of context: peruvian cumbia and chicha were super popular around the 70s in Lima as a product of the huge rural-urban migration.
 It came back to life in the 2010s, becoming popular among young generations (like me!).

-I compiled the biggest hits in this playlist.
+I compiled the biggest hits in this playlist/dataset.

 ![Chacalon](Chacalon.jpg)